Aquib-git/SCM-V1/README.md

 Edit
 cd SCM01
 Configure the database
-Update the application.properties file located in src/main/resources/ with your MySQL or Oracle database credentials.
+Update the application.properties file in src/main/resources/ with your MySQL or Oracle database credentials.

 Build and run the project